fiyinadedigba/random-number-high-perfomance-server/task2/README.md

 To effectively monitor a high-performance SSL offloading server:

-- Focus on **CPU, network, and application metrics**
+- Focus on CPU, network, and application-level metrics
-- Use a robust monitoring platform such as **Zabbix**
+- Use Prometheus and Grafana for scalable, real-time monitoring
-- Extend monitoring capabilities with **custom scripts where necessary**
+- Leverage Zabbix where required for integrated infrastructure monitoring
-- Implement **proactive alerting**
+- Combine metrics, logs, and tracing for full observability
-- Address challenges related to **scale, latency, and data volume**
+- Implement proactive alerting to ensure rapid incident response

-This approach ensures **system reliability, performance optimization, and rapid incident response** in a production environment.
+This approach ensures reliability, performance, and scalability in a production environment.